Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Comparisons with other models

 \section{Comparisons with other models}

-Drop time and consider a generic partial order $H\in \H_\A$ with ground set $\A$.
-When we fit partial orders to lists with an observation model like \eq~\ref{eq:lkd-noise-free} we need to compute $|\L[H]|$, the linear extension count.
-This is intractable if $|\A|$ is at all large (about $20$ using our MCMC methods and hardware).
-In this section we define models over Bucket Orders and VSP orders \citep{tarjan82}.
-Calculation of $|\L[H]|$ is linear in $|\A|$ on these subspaces of $\H$ \citep{wells1971elements}, so if these models were preferred then we would use them.
+In this section we define models over Bucket Orders and VSP orders.
+Calculation of $|\L[H]|$ for $H\in\H_\A,\ \A=\{1,\dots,m\}$ is linear in $m$ on these subspaces \citep{wells1971elements}, so if these models were preferred then we would use them.
 We find they are not adequate to represent a time-evolving hierarchy over long periods of time but can give a good fit over short time periods. \cite{jiang23} applies a fixed-time VSP model to all the witness list data (not just bishops).
-Some orders have over 200 actors, with lists exceeding 50 in length, and are out of reach for our analysis.
+Some orders have over 200 actors, with lists exceeding 50 in length, and are out of reach for our full poset analysis.

-In \apps~\ref{app:PL-timeseries-model} and \ref{app:pl-mix-elpd} we compare our model with Plackett-Luce models.
-Bayesian analysis of time-series Plackett-Luce in \app~\ref{app:PL-timeseries-model} gives similar results for a parameter function corresponding to the average {authority} $\bar U^{(t)}_j$ in \eq~\ref{eq:post-mean-U-process}.
+In \apps~\ref{app:PL-time-series-model} and \ref{app:pl-mix-elpd} we compare our model with Plackett-Luce models.
+Bayesian analysis of time-series Plackett-Luce in \app~\ref{app:PL-time-series-model} gives similar results for a parameter function corresponding to the average {authority} in \eq~\ref{eq:post-mean-U-process}.
 Analysis of a Plackett-Luce mixture model in \app~\ref{app:pl-mix-elpd} on short time intervals shows our model is preferred.